 GRADE 6 CORE CLASSES

-Core classes, humanities and STEM, taught in time blocks and with boys and girls separated
+Core classes, humanities and STEM, taught in 90 minute blocks

 GRADES 7 AND 8 ELECTIVE COURSES

 Nine-week elective courses for seventh and eighth-grade students

 The middle school supplements classroom instruction with learning expeditions utilizing in-depth investigations of real-world topics across multiple subject areas

 Daily physical education classes in addition to exercise and athletic activities after lunch.

 Our Learning Support Specialist provides targeted interventions for students with diagnosed learning disabilities, as well as help with study strategies and organizational skills.
 In addition to these services, diagnostic evaluations are offered on campus by our Learning Support Specialist.

 Menaul’s Middle School is a program crafted to meet the developmental needs of early adolescents.
 While the Middle School years can be a turbulent time for many children and their families, it’s also a time of profound opportunity to help students develop into strong students, caring friends, and responsible community members.
 As a School, we can best serve our students by providing them with opportunities to grow in body, mind, and spirit.